My 2026 MacBook Air Developer Setup: Clean, Lean, and Reproducible

 Key Takeaway

-The machine didn't need more power.
-The environment needed more intention.
+The machine already had the power for the workloads I needed but The environment needed more intention.

 By saying no to accumulated clutter and yes only to deliberate tools, I went from a sluggish 16 GB MacBook to one that feels lightweight and predictable.
-The factory reset hurt for an hour.
-The discipline pays dividends every day.
+The factory reset hurt for an hour but the discipline pays dividends every day.

 Have you done a full reset before?
 What's the longest you've gone without restarting your dev machine?
 Feel free to reach out with questions or your own setup hacks.